 All of our coaching is focused on getting the most out of your stroke in an open water environment.

 SwimTrek coaches use a combination of theory and practical sessions to help you understand what you should be doing and why you should be doing it.
-We help you close the gap between your current swim stroke and the perfect swim stroke.
-Our coaches are experienced open water swimmers and have the knowledge required to teach you the latest techniques and develop suitable training plans to help you reach your open water swimming goals.
+We help you close the gap between your current swim stroke and the perfect, most efficient stroke.
+Our coaches are experienced open water swimmers and always have the knowledge required to teach you the latest techniques and develop suitable training plans to help you reach your open water goals.

 SwimTrek Training Plan

-SwimTrek's Open Water Swimming Training Plan has been put together to try to give you a basic introduction to swimming in open water.
-Whether you are a novice swimmer who would like the confidence to take a dip outdoors, or a competent pool swimmer preparing for your first open water swim, or even someone who has already experienced the thrill of open water and are keen to improve your skills, we're sure that there is information in this plan that you will find useful.
+SwimTrek's official Open Water Training Plan has been put together to try to give you a basic introduction to swimming in open water.
+Whether you're a novice swimmer, who would like the confidence to take a dip outdoors, a competent pool swimmer taking that leap to open water, or even someone who just wants to sharpen their skills, we're sure there is information in this plan that you will find useful.

 SwimTrek's Guide to Open Water Swimming Technique